-We provide approximately 1,000 meals a day to clients staying in our emergency accommodation, supported housing, treatment and outreach services.
-The Food for Simon scheme collected contributions of fruit & vegetables, meat, beverages, dried goods, etc. and catering equipment.
+We provide approximately 900 meals a day to clients staying in our emergency accommodation, long-term accommodation housing, treatment and outreach services.
+The Food for Simon scheme collected contributions of fruit & vegetables, meat, beverages, dried goods, etc. and catering equipment from 17 regular donors as well as from a number of one-off supporters.
+We greatly appreciate these contributions.